Bills Signed Into Law

 SB 179 - Gender identity: female, male or nonbinary: The Gender Recognition Act: would make California the second state in the country, behind Oregon, to allow nonbinary residents – those who self-identify as neither male nor female – to choose a third gender marker on driver’s licenses and the first to allow it on other state-issued identity documents, such as birth certificates.
 It would also make it easier for transgender, intersex or nonbinary Californians to obtain state identification documents that accurately reflect their gender, removing several barriers that make it onerous for people seeking name- and gender-change court orders or seeking a gender change on birth certificates, driver’s licenses, and identity cards.
-SB 179 was signed by the Governor on Oct.
-15.
+Signed by the Governor on October 15.

 SB 310 - Name and gender change: prisons and county jails: Transgender people who are incarcerated should have the same right as anyone else to legally change their name or gender and to be recognized for who they are.
 SB 310 – the Name and Dignity Act – establishes the right of people incarcerated in state prisons and county jails to access the courts to obtain a name or gender change.
 It also requires corrections officials to use the new name of a prisoner who has successfully obtained a name change.
 In addition to providing transgender prisoners with a sense of dignity while incarcerated, SB 310 will increase the chances for them to successfully reenter society.
-SB 310 was signed by the Governor on Oct.
-15.
+Signed by the Governor on October 15.

 SB 379 - Pupil health: oral health assessment: This bill makes minor changes to current law that could have major impacts on our children’s oral health in the future.
 SB 379 allows schools to facilitate dental screenings by requiring parents to opt-out if they do not want their children to receive an assessment.
 However, any treatment of students would still require prior consent.
 It also adds data on tooth decay to the list of data that must be reported to the county and encourages schools to send oral-health data to the state.
 The bill will allow us to screen more children, which will in turn lead to more treatment, better collection of statewide data, and improved overall oral-health strategies.
-SB 379 was signed by the Governor on Oct.
-13.
+Signed by the Governor on October 13.